joakim/kay/ideas.md

 This _could_ be implemented as a more low-level [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation), like in [Bosque](https://github.com/microsoft/BosqueLanguage/), without any particular target language/system in mind.
 In any case, the focus should be on enabling a better developer experience.

+### Not necessarily hierarchical

+[Holarchy](http://www.worldtrans.org/essay/holarchies.html) may be a more fruitful way to view the tree of cells.
+[Multi-agent system](https://en.wikipedia.org/wiki/Multi-agent_system) is another related concept.
+Without hierarchical subclassing, cells become autonomous, interconnected units (agents/actors).
+Inheritance is about "genetics", not about "control".

 <br/>

 ## Development environment